AhmedRagabKamalExploration/social-support/packages/eslint-config/README.md

 ## Key Features

-- **Modular and Composable**: Each configuration file targets a specific area (React, Next.js, etc.) so you can extend or combine them as needed.
+- **Modular and Composable**: Each configuration file targets a specific area (React, Next.js, FormatJS, etc.) so you can extend or combine them as needed.
 - **Shared Settings**: Centralized rules for naming conventions, best practices, and code style ensure consistency across projects.
 - **Support for Multiple Frameworks**: Configurations for React, Next.js, and other libraries are all available.
 - **Ease of Use**: Simply extend the provided configuration via your ESLint configuration file.